randomlogin/fingertip/README.md

 Currently there are two available backends: [letsdane](https://github.com/buffrr/letsdane) and [sane](https://github.com/randomlogin/sane).
 It's possible to switch between them in the tray options.

 Letsdane runs with an [hnsd](https://github.com/handshake-org/hnsd) instance which resolves handshake domains and verifies DANE records.

-SANE uses [Stateless DANE](https://github.com/handshake-org/HIPs/blob/master/HIP-0017.md) and runs hnsd once a day (for about 10 second) to download the latest tree roots and verify certificate proofs against them.
+SANE uses [Stateless DANE](https://github.com/handshake-org/HIPs/blob/master/HIP-0017.md) and runs hnsd once a day (for about 10 seconds) to download the latest tree roots and verify certificate proofs against them.

 #### SANE's external services